 What About Marriage and Pregnancy?

 Marriage with an HIV partner is indeed possible, and there are many happy couples who live with this condition in one or both partners.
 As mentioned above, it is important to fully understand infection control and to be compliant with treatment plans.

 There have been many advances in HIV medicine in the past 20-plus years.
 Although the safest thing for everyone concerned is to always have protected sex, and perhaps the best or safest choice is to avoid pregnancy, sometimes an HIV infected woman becomes pregnant, and understandably, some couples where the man has HIV want to explore having children.
-The three-part video on this hub shows an HIV man and his wife who have dealt with the infection during their entire marriage and have had children together.
+The video above is the first of a three-part series about an HIV-positive man and his wife who have dealt with the infection during their entire marriage and have had children together.

 Consult your doctor!

 Before jumping into parenthood, discuss your thoughts and desires with your doctor.
 He or she knows your partner's medical condition and can advise you of the options.
 Some options might not be appropriate for a given situation, so it's important to have your situation evaluated individually.

 What if you want to have a baby someday?
 It's not out of the question for a couple dealing with HIV to have children; here are some things to know if you are in a relationship with someone who has HIV and you want to start a family.